davekoncsol/dating-app/README.md

 <img src='https://i.imgur.com/FEAGGm4.png'>

-## How To User
+## How To Use

 <p> Sign up to create a profile.
-Then browse other users to message them
+Then browse other users to message them.